nttlevine/nttlevine.github.io/cv/index.md

 International Friend with International Cup of Tea under Steven (Monk) Wells in Boise, ID; Spring Semester 2012 (service-learning volunteer)

 ### Accolades
+_Community Champion_ for my dedication to the community in my work with Kitsap Public Health District from Resilient Ecosystems, 2025

+_Excellent Community Partner_ for presentation during Facing Fentanyl Together from local Washington State Department of Social and Health Services, 2024

 Won _Best Blog Content_ at the Gold Carpet Gala for ["Secondary Data Management & Organization"](https://laserpulse.org/2022/07/secondary-data-management-organization/) from Purdue University, 2023

 Nominated for William M. Plater Civic Engagement Medallion from IUPUI, 2018